citizenweb3/manuscripts/content/neutronstream.md

 Smart contracts do one thing, but they do it very, very well.
 Smart contracts are more versatile and lightweight, and bringing them to [Cosmos](https://www.citizencosmos.space/ethan-buchman-cosmos) is a way to hopefully increase the velocity.<br>

-**Q: How is Neutron different?
-What is the Neutron value proposition?**<br>

-There are two: security and interoperability.
-There are actually others but let's focus on these two.
-Interchain security allows us to have the same security at launch as the Cosmos Hub, one of the top 10 most secure proof-of-stake blockchains.
-The second thing is interoperability.
-Basically, on most smart contract platforms today, the app you release on that blockchain only works on that blockchain.
-The point of Neutron is to try to allow you to create applications that work on Neutron but also work on all of the blockchains that are connected by [IBC](https://www.citizencosmos.space/game-of-zones).
-Every chain has different dApps, and you need to adapt to this.
-Perhaps we can make a version of Cosmos where you have one front end for every application and you don't need to care about which blockchain you're on.
-You can just use the services you want to use from wherever you are in Cosmos.
-And then get the assets you want to get on whatever chain you want to get them.
-Essentially, we're trying to remove all the complexity of having multiple blockchains in the same ecosystem and just make it way easier to navigate.

 **Q: Were there any things with the Neutron testing that came as a surprise in a bad way or in a good way?**<br>